-WASHINGTON, D.C. - August 4, 2020 - The U.S. Preventive Services Task Force (USPSTF or Task

-Force) today posted a draft recommendation statement and draft evidence review on screening for carotid artery stenosis (CAS) in people without history of or signs or symptoms of a blocked artery in the neck.
+WASHINGTON, D.C. - February 2, 2021 - The U.S. Preventive Services Task Force (USPSTF or Task Force) today published a final recommendation statement on screening for carotid artery stenosis (CAS) in people without a history of or signs or symptoms of a blocked artery in the neck.
 Based on the evidence, the USPSTF continues to recommend against screening for CAS.
 This is a D recommendation.